yityler/Algoverse-AI-Research/results/aime25/README.md

 # PeerConf-low on AIME25

 PeerConf-low on all 30 questions.
-DeepConf-low at the same budget is still to run.

 ## Results